-- Wrap in plastic wrap and cool in the refrigerator for an hour.
+- Wrap the dough in plastic wrap and cool in the refrigerator for an hour.

 - On a floured surface, roll out the dough to a 3-4 mm thick sheet.

-- Spread the ground almond on the center of the dough.
+- Spread the almond meal in the center of the dough.

-- Place the cut nectarines on it in a spiral shape - as much as possible and it does not need to be too tidy.
+- Place the cut nectarines on it and in a spiral shape as much as possible.
+Note, it does not need to be too tidy.

 - Sprinkle 4 tablespoons of sugar on the nectarine.

-- Fold the dough edges on the filling.
-Try to catch all the filling and avoid holes on the sides.
+- Fold the dough edges onto the filling.
+Try to catch all of the filling and avoid any holes on the sides.